-Subsection 13(2) corresponds to subsection 10(4) of NI 93-101 and subsection 13.2(4) of NI 31-103.
-In the context of NI 31-103, CSA Staff have generally interpreted this to mean the firms has to refresh the client specific KYC information at least once a year.
-Pursuant to subsection 13(1) of 93-101, any time that a derivatives firm makes a recommendation or accepts an order, it is required to make a suitability determination unless the derivatives party is an eligible derivatives party (that is not an individual) or the derivatives party is an eligible derivatives party that is an individual or an eligible commercial hedger that has waived this requirement.
+Subsection 14(2) corresponds to subsection 11(4) of MI 93-101 and subsection 13.2(4) of NI 31-103.
+In the context of NI 31-103, CSA Staff have generally interpreted this to mean the firm has to refresh the client specific KYC information at least once a year.
+Pursuant to subsection 14(1) of MI 93-101, any time that a derivatives firm makes a recommendation or accepts an order, it is required to make a suitability determination unless (i) the derivatives party is an eligible derivatives party, provided that it is not an eligible derivatives party that is an individual or eligible commercial hedger; or (ii) the derivatives party is an eligible derivatives party that is an individual or an eligible commercial hedger that has waived this requirement.
 Consequently, any time a firm makes a recommendation or accepts an order, the firm needs to know whether the client is an eligible derivatives party or a retail counterparty in order to know whether it has to satisfy the suitability obligation.
-As long as the firm complies with its obligation in section 10(2) to keep its client specific KYDP information current, and as long as the firm does not know otherwise, the firm can rely on existing representations.
+As long as the firm complies with its obligation in subsection 11(4) to keep its derivatives-party-specific KYDP information current, and as long as the firm does not know otherwise, the firm can rely on existing representations.

-Section 14 - Suitability
+Section 15 - Suitability

-Subsection 14(1) requires a derivatives firm to take reasonable steps to ensure that a proposed transaction is suitable for a derivatives party before making a recommendation or accepting instructions from the derivatives party to transact in a derivative.
+Subsection 15(1) requires a derivatives firm to take reasonable steps to ensure that a proposed transaction is suitable for a derivatives party before making a recommendation or accepting instructions from the derivatives party to transact in a derivative.